PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 08:14:31
+Last updated: 2024-04-06 08:15:04
-Random Quote: I don't need a calculator, dad.
-I am one. - Sheldon Cooper
+Random Quote: Well, maybe this isn't a breakup.
+Maybe this is two friends getting back together. - Robin Scherbatsky